Green Lantern (film): Filming

-In April 2010, Jon Tenney revealed that he would play Hal Jordan's father, test pilot Martin H. Jordan.
+The same year in April, Jon Tenney was cast as Hal Jordan's father, test pilot Martin H. Jordan.
 Against Campbell's wishes, the film's production head decided to have the sequence of Martin's death in an air crash intercut with Hal plunging in the plane and witnessing the flashbacks coming to him.
-By June 2010, filming had begun at New Orleans Lakefront Airport.
-In the same month, it was reported that Mike Doyle has been cast for the role of Jack Jordan, the older brother of Hal Jordan.
-In July 2010, it was reported that Ryan Reynolds was injured while shooting scenes for the film, separating his shoulder and was in "lots of pain".
+By June, filming began at New Orleans Lakefront Airport.
+In the same month, Mike Doyle was cast as Jack Jordan, the older brother of Hal Jordan.
+In July, Ryan Reynolds was injured while shooting scenes for the film, separating his shoulder and in "lots of pain".